rusye/znayti-client/README.md

 # Znayti Client Side

-Znayti will help Russian speaking users locate Russian speaking businesses so that they will be able to communicate in a language that they understand easier
+Znayti will help Russian speaking users locate businesses that have so that they will be able to communicate in a language that they understand easier.

 ## Motivation